ucsd-cse110-sp23/SayItAssistant/README.md

 **Note**:
 The application will open 5 seconds after the server is started.<br>
 4. Close out of the application normally after you are finished. <br>
-5. To correctly shut down the server, run the command prompt as adminsitrator and run the command `netstat -ano | :8100`.
+5. To correctly shut down the server, run the command prompt as adminsitrator and run the command `netstat -ano | findstr :8100`.
 The last string of numbers is the PID.
 Take note of this number.
 6. Run `taskkill /F /PID {PID}`, where the PID number from the last step is inserted between the brackets.
 This kills the server.